 RGD Led Strip Controller

 When a friend of my bought his house a few years ago it was mostly wired with KNX.
 Later “improvements” where done by contractors who did not know the beauty of KNX.
-So there now is a mix of KNX and other systems installed under which nine RGB LED strips spread around the house.
+So by the time he bought this house there now was a mix of KNX and other systems installed under which nine RGB LED strips spread around the house.
 The RGB LED strips are controlled by nine beefy controllers that each control one LED strip.

 Every LED strip controller has its own 24 volt power supply and the colours of the nine strips are, in turn, controlled by one “one channel” controller box located and operated in an utility closed.
 So all the strips show the same colour and intensity.